Microsoft's Secure Email vs Mailock: A Comparison

 Microsoft Purview Message Encryption provides a searchable compliance dashboard for sent secure messages including timestamps, revocation details, and expiration periods.

-However, this does not include data on recipient access.
-For organisations that require proof-of-delivery, audit trails are limited in this capacity as they can only be used as a send record.
+For organisations that require proof-of-delivery, message tracking is limited in this capacity as they can only be used as a send record.

 The compliance dashboard is only accessible to Microsoft 365 account administrators.
-There are no audit records available to the individual sender of a secure email.

 Usage & Limits